kemalyst/kemalyst/README.md

 docker-compose run web crystal db/migrate.cr docker-compose up web
 ```
-This will download an ubuntu/cedar image compatible with heroku and install all the
+This will download an ubuntu/cedar image compatible with heroku and has all the
-dependencies including crystal.
-It will also include a postgres db image.
+dependencies installed including crystal.

 Now you should be able to hit the site:
 ```
 open "http://$(docker-machine ip default)"
 ```

+### Cookie Session
 You will need to set a secret for the session.
 Run the following
 command:
 ```